calvintaw/discord_clone/README.md

 ### Servers
 <img width="1314" height="647" alt="Servers Screenshot" src="https://github.com/user-attachments/assets/5acf766f-900c-4943-be37-3777af9a88a1" />

+### Flaws / Bugs with this project

+---

+- There’s no proper way to verify if the provided email address is legitimate.
+- No login rate limiting is implemented.
+- The website always defaults to the light theme (it’s supposed to be dark by default, but I couldn’t figure out why this bug occurs).
+- There may be database update or UI display issues in edge cases, such as when User A accepts a friend request at the same time User B rejects it.
+- When a user spams messages quickly, you may see mismatches between what the sender and receiver see, or sometimes the sender may see duplicate messages.
+This is either due to WebSocket not handling all messages properly, or a bug in how local messages are inserted (which is done to give the user an instant feedback feel).
+- When editing a multi-line message, all lines collapse into a single line (this could be fixed by using a textarea, but I haven’t implemented it yet).
+- The news feed page does not show actual news; instead, it just displays a list of old news stored on the server because I couldn’t find a suitable free API.
+- The Discover Servers page lacks a polished UI.
+- Uploaded media files are not properly structured or stored.
+For example, when a user uploads a profile picture, it is not stored separately, and if they upload another, the old one is not deleted.
+This results in improper media management.

 ## Contributing

 Pull requests are welcome (sorry in advance for my code if you want to contribute).
 For major changes, please open an issue to discuss what you’d like to change.